-Your Academic Advisor is an important resource to help you get the most out of your time at the university.
+Your Academic Advisor is an important resource to help you get the most out of your time at UW Tacoma.
 Your advisor is here to answer any questions you might have about your degree, to help you plan your classes, and to support you as you work toward your long-term academic and professional goals.
-Students are strongly encouraged to make an appointment with the Urban Studies advisor on admission to one of our majors, and to keep in regular contact.
+Students are strongly encouraged to make an appointment with the Urban Studies advisor on admission to one of our majors, and to schedule regular check-in appointments each quarter.

 Pinkerton Building, 221 email@example.com